Cruciate disease in dogs and cats

 Rehabilitation can include a variety of approaches, such as:

-- Massage – one of the most commonly used physical therapy modalities, there are a wide variety of techniques, including stroking, pressure, friction, percussion and vibration.
+- Massage – one of the most used physical therapy modalities, there are a wide variety of techniques, including stroking, pressure, friction, percussion and vibration.

 - Cryotherapy – the use of freezing or near-freezing temperatures to control inflammation, often used immediately after surgery.